atlarge-research/wta-tools/adapter/spark/README.md

 ## SparkListenerInterface

-The SparkListenerInterface is responsible for listening to the spark events and collect the metrics.
+The SparkListenerInterface is responsible for listening to the Spark events and collect the metrics.
 As part of the standard instrumentation of Spark, metrics are sent from the executor to the driver as part of a heartbeat.
 The listener interface intercepts these events.
 Examples of how we use it, and what metrics we collect for the different WTA objects can be seen [here](/src/main/java/com/asml/apa/wta/spark/listener).

-It also allows us to define custom behaviour when certain events are intercepted, such as tracking the various stage ids for a spark job.
+It also allows us to define custom behaviour when certain events are intercepted, such as tracking the various stage ids for a Spark job.

 ```java
 @Override